Biden, Western allies open 1st of 3 summits on Russian war | Headlines

 Four new NATO battlegroups, which usually number between 1,000-1,500 troops, are being set up in Hungary, Slovakia, Romania and Bulgaria.

+Biden said this week that the possibility of Russia deploying chemical weapons was a "real threat."
+Stoltenberg declined Thursday to discuss whether such a strike is a red line that would draw the alliance into war with Russia.
+"I will not speculate beyond the fact that NATO is always ready to defend, to protect and to react to any type of attack on a NATO allied country," he said.

 Kremlin spokesman Dmitry Peskov in a CNN interview this week said that Russia could consider using its nuclear weapons if it felt there was "an existential threat for our country."
-The head of the European Union's executive arm said she wanted to discuss with Biden the possibility of securing extra deliveries of liquefied natural gas from the United States for the 27-nation bloc.
-Speaking at the European Parliament ahead of Biden's visit, Ursula von der Leyen said the EU was seeking a a commitment for additional LNG supplies from the U.S. "for the next two winters."
+Ursula von der Leyen, head of the European Union's executive arm, said before Biden's visit that she wants to discuss the possibility of securing extra deliveries of liquefied natural gas from the United States for the 27-nation bloc "for the next two winters."
 The EU imports 90% of the natural gas used to generate electricity, heat homes and supply industry, with Russia supplying almost 40% of EU gas and a quarter of its oil.
 The bloc is looking at ways to reduce its dependence on Russian gas by diversifying suppliers.
-Sullivan said the United States was looking for ways to "surge" LNG supplies to Europe to help make up for supply disruptions.
+Sullivan said the United States was looking for ways to "surge" LNG supplies to Europe to help.

 Biden, for his part, was expected to detail plans for new sanctions against Russia and humanitarian assistance for the region.
-One new sanctions option that Biden is weighing is to target members of the Russian State Duma, the lower house of parliament, according to a U.S. official who spoke on the condition of anonymity to discuss private deliberations.
-The official added that a final decision hadn't been made and that the new sanctions would be rolled out in coordination with Western allies.
+One new sanctions option that Biden is weighing is to target members of the Russian State Duma, the lower house of parliament, according to a US official who spoke on the condition of anonymity to discuss private deliberations.
+The new sanctions would be rolled out in coordination with Western allies.

-Biden arrived in Brussels with Americans increasingly accepting of the need for the U.S. to play a role in stopping in Putin, according to a poll from The Associated Press-NORC Center for Public Affairs Research.
-But even as concern among Americans has swelled and and support for a major U.S. role in the conflict strengthened in the last month, Biden's negative approval rating has not budged, the AP-NORC poll found.
+Biden arrived in Brussels with Americans increasingly accepting of the need for the US to help stop Putin, according to a poll from The Associated Press-NORC Center for Public Affairs Research.
+But even as concern among Americans has swelled and and support for a major US role in the conflict strengthened in the last month, Biden's negative approval rating has not budged, the AP-NORC poll found.
 Few are very confident that he can handle a crisis, and a majority thinks he lacks toughness in dealing with Russia.

-Biden promised voters that he had the experience to navigate a complicated international emergency like the one unfolding in Europe now, and his trip will be the latest test of that proposition as he tries to maintain unity among Western allies and brace for potentially even bigger challenges.
-At a time when it is essential to avoid fissures in what's been a largely unified Western response to Russia, the U.S. president will look to press important allies like Poland to dial back the idea of deploying a Western peacekeeping mission to Ukraine.
-It's an idea that the U.S. and some other NATO members see as too risky as they seek to deny Russia any pretext to broaden the war beyond Ukraine's borders.
+Biden promised voters that he had the experience to navigate a complicated international emergency like the one unfolding in Europe and his trip will be the latest test of that proposition as he tries to maintain unity among Western allies and brace for potentially even bigger challenges.

-For his domestic audience, Biden is expected to once again underscore the heroics of the Ukrainian military and volunteers who have managed to hold off an imposing Russian military.
-He will highlight those remarkable efforts — as well as the generosity of the Poles and other allies at the front lines of the humanitarian crisis — as he redoubles his calls for Americans to stand firm against a Russian war that is spurring gas price hikes and adding to inflationary pressures in the U.S.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)